SoftInstigate/restheart-website/learn/request-transformers.md

 Transformers allow to change the json document representing the resource state, for instance adding, modifying or filtering out some properties.

-Resources data flows in and out of RESTHeart in HAL+json format (see [Representation Format](Representation_Format) section), where the state is represented as a json document.
+Resources data flows in and out of RESTHeart in json format (see [Representation Format](/learn/representation-format) section), where the state is represented as a json document.

 A transformer can be applied either in the REQUEST or RESPONSE phases: